Christian Meditation

 But this cycle gives way to an experience “of what is abiding, what is still, what is always present”.
 And this, for him, is a taste of the Resurrection.
 “Resurrection”, Freeman says, “is something that transcends the cycle of death and rebirth, and that is what we celebrate at Easter, and is the heart of the Christian faith.
 I believe in meditation we experience in a very personal and in a sense ordinary way the reality of that great doctrine and mystery”.

-During meditation, the mind’s normal preoccupations, which control and dominate much of my thought, are exposed for what they mostly are – the projections of my ego.
-Once this awareness of the ego dawns, it is usually much easier to let go of thoughts and images, and focus gently and peacefully on the mantra.
+During meditation, I become aware of the mind’s normal preoccupations, which control and dominate much of my thought.
+Once this awareness dawns, it is usually much easier to let go of thoughts and images during the meditation, and focus gently and peacefully on the mantra.
 Eventually this focus can, for some, become effortless.

 Once during meditation I experienced a level of consciousness which seems outside the normal experience of time and space: a sense of being suspended in time and space, and a sense that time and space have no importance.
 There was a feeling of perfect serenity and stillness, which seemed to be both in and around me.